Callaway Golf Still Looks Far Too Expensive

 EPIC is a big product for Callaway in an industry where it seemed of late that club improvements were stalling out somewhat.
 And the optimism behind it makes some sense.

 But, EPIC aside, the Q1 numbers show as many challenges for Callaway as they do opportunities.
-The 12.7% revenue gain looks impressive - but organic growth was just 2.9%.
-The remainder came from the acquisition last year of bag maker Ogio and a apparel joint venture in Japan.
+The 12.7% revenue gain looks impressive, but organic growth was just 2.9%.
+The remainder came from the acquisition last year of bag maker Ogio and an apparel joint venture in Japan.
 Both deals appear to be progressing well, but the organic growth figure still shows an industry that appears to be declining.

 After all, Callaway continues to make huge gains in market share.
 Hard good market share in the US rose 480 bps to 26.4%, no doubt helped by EPIC.
-Ball share increased 14%, aided by continuing improvement in the "green grass" (ie, on-course) channel.
-Hard goods share in Japan was up 660 bbps - rising 44% year-over-year.
+Ball share increased 14%, aided by continuing improvement in the "green grass" (i.e., on-course) channel.
+Hard goods share in Japan was up 660 bbps - rising 44% year over year.
 Callaway is number one in UK market share as well.

-So in Q1, Callaway took a huge amount of share and released one of the most successful products in recent memory - and according to the 10-Q, its golf clubs sales declined 0.8% year-over-year.
-Woods revenue did rise 20.5%, driven by EPIC - but volume fell 10%.
+So in Q1, Callaway took a huge amount of share and released one of the most successful products in recent memory, and according to the 10-Q, its golf clubs sales declined 0.8% year over year.
+Woods revenue did rise 20.5%, driven by EPIC, but volume fell 10%.
 Iron sales were down 22%, with launch timing admittedly a negative factor, and putters 10%+.

 To the credit of Brewer and Callaway, I'm not sure what else they could have done right in Q1.
-The acquisitions were well-received at the time and appear on point so far.
+The acquisitions were well received at the time and appear on point so far.
 EPIC is a huge hit.
 The company is taking huge amounts of market share, including in the higher-margin golf ball business (+16% YOY).
 It's a truly impressive quarter across the board - and organic sales grew less than 3%.

 Margins on pre-tax income actually declined as well, though ex-Ogio they were likely flat or even up modestly.
 Brewer was asked on the Q1 call about the potential for operating leverage, and said the company was foregoing some leverage at the moment to invest in R&D and other areas.
-But Callaway also has ramped up endorsement spending, which it expects to continue, and in terms of COGS it largely has a variable-cost model, as detailed in its 10-K filings.
+But Callaway also has ramped up endorsement spending, which it expects to continue, and in terms of COGS, it largely has a variable-cost model as detailed in its 10-K filings.
 There doesn't appear to be the operating leverage here that one might expect from a manufacturer, and that creates a real problem for Callaway.

 Concerns Persist